 There’s a well-loved restaurant here in Scottsdale called Cowboy Ciao.
 As you can probably imagine, they serve Western fare–steaks, chops, and plenty of drinks–all gussied up and modernized.
 It’s definitely not the kind of place where you’re likely to leave hungry.
 But that doesn’t mean you have to leave completely overstuffed, either.

 You see, one of their most popular dishes is actually a salad.
-A big, hearty salad, but a salad nonetheless.
-It’s a chopped salad, which arrives at your table undressed so you can admire the perfectly arranged rows of goodies.
+A big, salad, but a salad nonetheless.
+This Stetson chopped salad arrives at your table undressed so you can admire the perfectly arranged rows of goodies.
 Salty smoked salmon, creamy Israeli couscous, crunchy pepitas, sweet corn, and peppery arugula–it’s all got its rightful place in this outstanding and out-of-the-ordinary dish.
 Once all those components are mixed together with the dressing, you’ve got yourself one unique meal.

 I messed with the recipe as little as possible.
-The only necessary change I made was swapping out the dehydrated sweet corn Cowboy Ciao uses for frozen because I just couldn’t find any dehydrated corn.
+The only necessary change I made was swapping out the dehydrated sweet corn Cowboy Ciao uses for frozen because I like the fresher, sweeter flavor.
 I also lightened up the dressing quite a bit, using a mixture of strained yogurt and low-fat mayonnaise instead of the house-made aioli they use.
 Trust me, with all the incredible flavors in this salad, you won’t miss those extra calories one bit.

-Sweet corn, salty salmon, crunchy pepitas, and creamy pesto dressing–this Stetson chopped salad is sure to be an instant favorite in your house.
+With sweet corn, salty salmon, crunchy pepitas, and creamy pesto dressing, this Stetson chopped salad is sure to be an instant favorite.

 Stetson Chopped Salad